-'Some questions I can ask of Miss Neumann.'
-Shoreham's hand went out in a faint gesture towards the woman standing by his side.
-Sounds came from his lips, again not quite recognizable to them, but she translated quickly.
-'He says he can depend on me to transcribe anything you wish to say to him or I to you.'
-'You have, I think, already received a letter from me,' said Colonel Munro.
-'That is so,' said Miss Neumann.
+Passenger To Frankfurt 'You have, I think, already received a letter from me,' said Colonel Munro.
+That is so,' said Miss Neumann.
 'Professor Shoreham received your letter and knows its contents.'
-A hospital nurse opened the door just a crack - but she did not come in.
-She spoke in a low whisper: 'Is there anything I can get or do, Miss Neumann?
-For any of the guests or for Professor Shoreham?'
-'I don't think there is anything, thank you, Miss Ellis.
-I should be glad, though, if you could stay in your sitting-room just along the passage, in case we should need anything.'
-'Certainly - I quite understand.'
-She went away, closing the door softly.
-'We don't want to lose time,' said Colonel Munro, 'No doubt Professor Shoreham is in tune with current issues.'
-'Entirely so,' said Miss Neumann, 'as far as he is interested.'
-'Does he keep in touch with scientific advancements and such things?'
+A hospital nurse opened the door just a crack--but ch1' did not come in.
+She spoke in a low whisper: 'Is there anything I can get or do.
+Miss Neumann?
+I " any of the guests or for Professor Shoreham?'
+'I don't think there is anything, thank you.
+Miss Eiiis.
+I should be glad, though, if you could stay in your e.ttingroom just along the passage, in case we should nee.-' anything.'
+'Certainly--I quite understand.'
+She went away, "S the door softly.
+'We don't want to lose time,' said Colonel Munr ° doubt Professor Shoreham is in tune with current i ^ 'Entirely so,' said Miss Neumann, 'as far as he is inte L 'Does he keep in touch with scientific advancements and such things?
 Robert Shoreham's head shook slightly from side to side.
 He himself answered.

-'I have finished with all that.'
+I have finished with all that.'
 'But you know roughly the state the world is in?
-The success of what is called the Revolution of Youth.
+Th® success of what is called the Revolution of Youth.
 The seizing of power by youthful fully-equipped forces.'
-Miss Neumann said, 'He is in touch entirely with everything that is going on - in a political sense, that is.'
-'The world is now given over to violence, pain, revolutionary tenets, a strange and incredible philosophy of rule by an anarchic minority.'
+180 Miss Neumann said, 'He is in touch entirely with everything that is going on--in a political sense, that is.
+"The world is now given over to violence, pain, revolutionary tenets, a strange and incredible philosophy of rule by an anarchic minority.'
 A faint look of impatience went across the gaunt face.
 'He knows all that,' said Mr Robinson, speaking unexpectedly.
 'No need to go over a lot of things again.
-He's a man who knows everything.'
-He said:

-'Do you remember Admiral Blunt?'
+He's a man who knows everything.
+He said: 'Do you remember Admiral Blunt?'
 Again the head bowed.
 Something like a smile showed on the twisted lips.
-'Admiral Blunt remembered some scientific work you had done on a certain project - I think project is what you call these things?
+'Admiral Blunt remembered some scientific work you had done on a certain project--'I think project is what you call these things?
 Project Benvo.'
 They saw the alert look which came into the eyes.
 'Project Benvo,' said Miss Neumann.
 'You are going back quite a long time, Mr Robinson, to recall that.'
 'It was your project, wasn't it?' said Mr Robinson.
+'Yes, it was his project.'
+Miss Neumann now spoke more easily for him, as a matter of course.
+'We cannot use nuclear weapons, we cannot use explosives or gas or chemistry, but your project.
+Project Benvo, we could use.'
+There was silence and nobody spoke.
+And then again the queer distorted sounds came from Professor Shoreham's lips.
+'He says, of course,' said Miss Neumann, 'Benvo could be used successfully in the circumstances in which we find ourselves--The man in the chair had turned to her and was saying something to her.
+'He wants me to explain it to you,' said Miss Neumann.
+'Project B, later called Project Benvo, was something that he worked upon for many years but which at last he laid aside for reasons of his own.'
+'Because he had failed to make his project materialize?'
+'No, he had not failed,' said Lisa Neumann.
+'We had "of failed.
+I worked with him on Page 114